2026 WorldViz VR Budgeting Guidelines for Scientific VR Labs

 Pricing can vary but we would recommend budgeting at least $25,000 to cover hardware and software costs for a single user motion capture system.

-A low cost alternative to traditional professional motion capture systems is the Vive Tracker 3.0 which is used with the Vive Base Station tracking system.
-A minimum of three Vive Tracker 3.0 plus specialized straps is around $400 USD (not including the base station / Vive system).
+A low-cost alternative to traditional professional motion capture systems is the Vive Tracker 3.0 (or Vive Ultimate Trackers for inside out tracked headsets) which is used with the Vive Base Station tracking system.
+A minimum of three Vive Tracker 3.0 plus specialized straps is around $400 (not including the base station / Vive system).
 This article covers how the Vive Base Station + Vive Tracker can be used as a MoCap alternative.
+Additionally, there are the Mocopi Trackers from Sony.

 Game engines: